Confronting Writing Anxiety

-Potential Situations Caused by Writing Anxiety—The Undesirable Results of Stress
+Potential Situations Caused by Writing Anxiety—The Undesirable Effects of Stress

-Having some level of anxiety associated with writing is often a sign that you care about doing well.
-If this motivates you to devote thought and effort to your writing, your stress-induced attitude and mind set have a certain positive value.
+Having some level of anxiety associated with writing is normal, and often a sign that a writer cares about doing well.
+If this anxiety motivates the writer to devote thought and effort to their writing, this stress-induced attitude and mindset can have a certain positive value.

 In excessive quantities, however, stress can be a hindrance; herein lies the problem.
-If you suffer from writing anxiety, there are three typical ways in which you might act:
+Here are some typical results of writing anxiety:

-2. Sometimes you might become so nervous that you feel unable to write anything at all.
-This is known as writer’s block.
+2. Sometimes a writer might become so nervous that you feel unable to write anything at all.
+This feeling is known as writer’s block.
 Writer's block can contribute to other habits, such as procrastination above.

-3. On the other end of the spectrum, you might devote too much time to worrying about how to make your paper perfect.
+3. On the other end of the spectrum, a writer might devote too much time to worrying about how to make your paper perfect.
 In addition to causing you unnecessary stress, this approach can take away time from other important activities or assignments (Ryan 43).

-None of these is the ideal way to write a paper you feel good about (nor the way to be a healthy, well-rounded college student).
-Thankfully, by assessing and adjusting your approach to writing, you can confront both the personal and practical causes of your anxiety.
+None of these is the ideal way to write a paper (nor the way to be a healthy, well-rounded college student).
+Thankfully, by assessing and adjusting one's approach to writing, a writercan confront both the personal and practical causes of their anxiety.

 Causes for Writing Anxiety—Knowing the Enemy and Knowing Yourself

-First, it helps to identify the cause(s) of your anxiety.
-If you can locate the factors that affect your attitude about writing, you can take steps to confront them and put your situation in perspective.
+First, it helps to identify the cause(s) of the anxiety.
+If the writer can locate the factors that affect their attitude about writing, they can take steps to confront these factors and put their situation in perspective.

 Writing anxiety can result from a variety of social and academic factors.
-You may worry about your grade in a class; the deadline for a paper may be encroaching upon you; your parents may be pressuring you to excel; you may fear failure; you may be competitive by nature; you may be preoccupied with college life and social issues, or your professor may seem intimidating and relentless (Ryan 51-2, Sherwood 6).
+A writer may worry about their grade in a class, nervous about the deadline for a paper, be pressured by their parents to excel, fear failure, be competitive by nature, be preoccupied with other issues and classes, or the professor may seem intimidating and relentless (Ryan 51-2, Sherwood 6).

-Such circumstances are usual and understandable.
-However, they increase stress levels and become cumbersome distractions.
-The good news is that they do not have to dictate your state of mind or the paper you produce.
-If you suspect the source of your anxiety resembles one or more of the factors discussed above, try to locate and evaluate these triggers.
-Attempt to understand why certain aspects of attitude or lifestyle cause you anxiety; recognition begins the process of reevaluation and relief.
+Such circumstances are typical and understandable.
+They do, however, increase stress levels and turn paper writing into a fraut ordeal.
+The good news is that they do not have to dictate either a writer's state of mind or the paper they produce.
+Once a writer hasidentified if any of the factors above resemble their anxiety, they can then try to locate and evaluate these triggers.
+Recognition begins the process of reevaluation and relief.

-- Being reasonable and fair (What are my expectations for myself?
+- Being reasonable and fair: Ask: What are my expectations for myself?
 What are other’s expectations of me?
 Are these appropriate?
 Intimidating?
-Motivating?)
+Motivating?

-- Living with balance and contentment (Is my anxiety a one-time occurrence or a common situation for me?
-Does the pursuit of doing something perfectly keep from participating in things I enjoy?
-How do my lifestyle choices affect my academics—and vice versa?)
+- Living with balance and contentment Is my anxiety a one-time occurrence or a common situation for me?
+Does the pursuit of doing something perfectly keep me from participating in things I enjoy?
+How do my lifestyle choices affect my academics—and vice versa?

-It may help to discuss your answers with a trusted friend, family member, professor, or counselor.
+It may help to discuss answers with a trusted friend, family member, professor, or counselor.

 Where to Go from Here—Practical Steps to Unlock the Writer in You

-Understanding the assignment well is a basic, but significant, part of feeling confident in your ability to begin writing.
+Understanding the assignment well is a basic but significant part of feeling confident in one's ability to begin writing.

 - Read the assignment carefully.
 Circle the key terms.
-Ask your professor to clarify anything about which you are uncertain.
+Ask the professor to clarify anything about which they are uncertain.